Why Being a Certified B Corporation Matters: EDSI’s Commitment to People and Purpose

 A4: B Corp certification is based on three essential pillars.
 We were asked to complete a comprehensive survey and respond to follow-up questions during a phone interview.
 We also submitted documents to verify each claim.

-In 2023, we will go through a rigorous re-certification process to ensure we are continuing to be good B Corp stewards.
+In 2027, we will go through another rigorous re-certification process to ensure we are continuing to be good B Corp stewards.

 Q5: EDSI’s overall B Impact Score is 116.6 out of 200 – can you explain more about what the score measures/means?